National Small-bore Rifle Association: Formation

 In 1902 with around 80 affiliated clubs, the Society of Working Mens Rifle Clubs entered into co-operation with The British Rifle League - an organisation with similar aims operated by popular magazine "The Regiment".
-In collaboration they held their first shooting match and the first "Miniature Bisley" was held at The Crystal Palace in March 1903 as a small-bore version of the NRA's Imperial meeting - by now moved from Wimbledon Common to Bisley Camp in Surrey.
+In collaboration they held their first shooting match and the first "Miniature Bisley" was held at The Crystal Palace in March 1903.
+This was considered a small-bore version of the NRA's Imperial Meeting - by then moved from Wimbledon Common to Bisley Camp in Surrey.

 The two organisations merged later in 1903 becoming the Society of Miniature Rifle Clubs (SMRC), a name it held until 1947 when it renamed itself the National Small-bore Rifle Association (NSRA).

 In 1904 Earl Roberts retired from active military service and devoted himself to the newly merged SMRC, driving a major fundraising campaign and seeking to found a club in every town.
 In 1906 he successfully gained recognition from the Army Council, putting the SMRC on an equal footing with the NRA and exempting members of affiliated clubs from the Gun Licence Duty, which was the considerable sum of 10 Shillings.
 The exemption from this cost enabled a new wave of clubs, resulting in the training of tens of thousands of men by the outbreak of the First World War.

 The First World War saw a downturn in fortunes for the SMRC.
-In 1914, Earl Roberts passed at the age of 82, having developed pneumonia whilst visiting troops in France.
-The Presidency remained vacant until 1917 when Field Marshal Earl Haig was appointed as President.
+In 1914, Earl Roberts died aged 82, having developed pneumonia whilst visiting troops in France.
+The presidency remained vacant until 1917 when Field Marshal Earl Haig was appointed as president.
 By the end of the war the number of affiliated clubs had fallen dramatically to around 1,500 as many club members had either lost their lives or were no longer inclined to shoot after the horrors of the trenches.
 The Firearms Act 1920 - enacted in fear of growing socialism and the shadow of the Russian Revolution - further constrained the ability of clubs to operate.

+The Earl Roberts Memorial Challenge Cup was gifted to the association by Vickers in 1923 to be awarded to the "Champion Small-bore Rifleman of the year".
+The annual competition continues to be held at the association's National Small-bore Rifle Meeting at Bisley.